 Bristol’s Chophouse restaurant has also introduced a new menu with solo diners in mind.
 It provides a greater choice of meals including items that can be prepared quicker such as Steak and Onion Pudding or Goat’s Cheese Risotto Cakes, should customers request a speedier restaurant experience.

 “Some guests are very content being on their own and do not want to be disturbed, others are more interactive with staff.
-Of course there are clues to determine which type of guest we are looking after.
+Of course, there are clues to determine which type of guest we are looking after.
 Many of our solo guests are men that travel for business 3 to 4 days a week and we find that they enjoy homemade comfort food.
-Therefore we run a specials menu along our a la carte; currently our Head Chef Michael McCarlie is creating hearty autumn selections which will include classics such as Toad in the Hole, Roasted Shoulder of Pork, Steak and Guinness Pie.
+Therefore we run a specials menu along with our a la carte; currently our Head Chef Michael McCarlie is creating hearty autumn selections which will include classics such as Toad in the Hole, Roasted Shoulder of Pork, Steak and Guinness Pie.
 We do also have healthier options should the guest be watching their travel-induced waistline” said Alicja Berthon, General Manager of Future Inn Bristol.

-Earlier this year the Allegra Foodservice Eating-Out Market Review forecast a 3% value increase in the eating-out sector and restaurant owners would be wise to ensure that their locations are welcoming for all types of guest including the solo diner.
+Earlier this year the Allegra Foodservice Eating-Out Market Review forecast a 3% value increase in the eating-out sector and restaurant owners would be wise to ensure that their locations are welcoming for all types of guests including the solo diner.